Traffic signal preemption

 - References

-The Manual on Uniform Traffic Control Devices (MUTCD) defines preemption as “the transfer of normal operation of a traffic control signal to a special mode of operation” [1].
+The Manual on Uniform Traffic Control Devices (MUTCD) defines preemption as “the transfer of normal operation of a traffic control signal or a hybrid beacon to a special control mode of operation” [1].
 For crossings, traffic signal preemption is a special traffic signal timing sequence used at intersections at or adjacent to at-grade grade crossings [2].
 A red-light signal at a downstream signalized intersection may force traffic to back up over the crossing; the primary function of preemption is to clear vehicles from the grade crossing when a train is detected to be approaching.
 Preemption will flash a green signal at the signalized intersection when the train is approaching to allow vehicles to clear from the tracks before train arrival.

 There are two forms of preemption: simultaneous preemption and advance preemption.
 Simultaneous preemption occurs when the traffic signal controller is preempted at the same time the grade crossing active warning devices are activated, whereas advance preemption occurs when the traffic signal controller is preempted before the grade crossing active warning devices are activated [3].
 Advanced preemption can allow additional time for the traffic signal to activate the track clearance phase and allow drivers to clear the minimum track clearance distance (MTCD) [4].
 Simultaneous preemption can be effective at intersections where the timing plan for preemption is short, but advance preemption should be considered if the intersection requires a longer timing plan to clear the MTCD [4].
 Advance preemption requires earlier detection, such as by installing longer “track circuits,” more robust interconnection circuitry, and upgraded signaling systems [4].